By calling, you agree we may follow up to better assist you, even if your number is on a Do Not Call list.

 4.1.
 Limitations:

-Redo Tax is a team of experienced business consultants.
+Redo Tax is an independent marketing and lead-generation company.
 While we strive to provide accurate and reliable information, please note that, while we work alongside attorneys or certified public accountants (CPAs), we are not attorneys or CPAs.
 Our services are intended to offer general guidance and assistance related to the services we offer.
 We do not provide legal or tax advice.
 You should consult with your own legal counsel or tax professionals for specific advice tailored to your circumstances.

 4.2.
 Release of Liability: